torrinconrath/car-score-predictor/README.md

 This is a repository for my most recent mobile application that utilizes a full stack application with React Native, Neural Networks, text-driven input, and web scraping.

+THE NEXT UPDATE TO THE REPO WILL INCLUDE MY CODEBASE FOR THE DEPLOYMENT AND APP CREATION, [HERE IS THE CURRENT VERSION AS OF AUGUST 1] (https://drive.google.com/file/d/12Z6DHYQ7OjFu_Fex0gxq947GUKhT2dpA/view?usp=drive_link)!

 ## Setup

 - Firstly, set up a MySQL database